-Top 30 Most Popular Foods in Ethiopia
+Top 30 Most Popular Ethiopian Foods

 Ethiopia is a landlocked country in the Horn of Africa and one of the largest and most populated countries in the world.
 The Ethiopian diet is very healthy and full off nutritious minerals.
 There are some key ingredients and foods that are key features in Ethiopian cuisine.